vmware-archive/virtual-security-module/doc/HOWTO.md

 authentication the user needs to provide her username and private key.

-The root user has a fixed user name, "root", but other than that authentication for root is similar to authenticating other users - you need to provide root's private key.
-The default root private key (which corresponds to the default root public key is in "../certs/test-root-init-private.pem" so try this:
+The root user has a fixed user name, "root", but other than that authentication for root is similar to the authentication of other users - you need to provide the private key.
+The default root private key (which corresponds to the default root public key) is in "../certs/test-root-init-private.pem" so try this:
 ```
 ./vsm-cli login root ../certs/test-root-init-private.pem
 ```